rodrigues177/Q00118/README.md

 #### Bagging SVM

-A standard bagging model, using the SVM with "poly" kernel as estimator.
+A standard bagging model, using the SVM with kernel="poly" as estimator.

 #### Stacking Classifier